adejonghm/terraform-training/aws-get-started/Readme.md

 ## Using the profile configs for AWS

 In this case, it is necessary to have the `AWS CLI` installed, to install it following the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-Once the CLI is installed execute the following command in the terminal:
+Once the CLI is installed execute the following command

 ```sh
 aws configure --profile <profile_name>